• Wild Cooking & Herbology for Ages 7-13 – (email us to join short waitlist)

 Camp Themes for Aug 22-26, 2022:

-Wild Cooking & Herbology: In its 24th year, this theme is excellent for focused learners ages 7-11 this week, as it is like a mini college course on herbalism (although very hands-on) and therefore not recommended for adhd students.
+Wild Cooking & Herbology: In its 24th year, this theme is excellent for focused learners ages 7-13, as it is like a mini college course on herbalism (although very hands-on) and therefore not recommended for adhd students.
+(Click here to join waitlist and receive a March 30th announcement when we hope to add an additional group pending instructor confirmation, or if applying for financial aid scholarship to attend Wolf Camp this summer, email us directly.)

 Advanced Artisans II: In its 2nd year, this theme is open to ages 10-14 who have graduated at least three previous camps with us, one of which having been Advanced Artisans I.